Making AI Less "Thirsty": Uncovering and Addressing the Secret Water Footprint of AI Models: Our Recommendations

-To exploit the spatial-temporal diversity of WUE, it is crucial to have a better visibility of the runtime WUE and increase transparency by keeping the AI model developers as well as end users informed of the runtime water efficiency.

-\textbf{Modeling the runtime WUE.} The complex relations between the on-site WUE and multiple runtime factors (e.g., outside temperature, humidity, water flow rate, among others) would probably mandate a more advanced and sophisticated model than the one we have presented in Section~\ref{sec:methodology}.
-To capture the complex relations, we can leverage strong predictive power of a neural network parameterized by $\theta$ to estimate the on-site WUE as $WUE_{on}=f_{\theta}(x)$ where $x$ represents the input features.
-Clearly, building such a neural network model requires labeled data provided by data center operators, but such data is still lacking in the public domain.

-\textbf{Increasing transparency.} With more transparency, the general public can be better engaged into the global efforts to address the growing water challenges.
-For example, water-conscious users may prefer to use the inference services of AI models during water-efficient hours, but currently, the lack of transparency about AI models' detailed water efficiency prohibits them from doing so.
-Additionally, being informed of the data center's runtime water efficiency, AI model developers can better schedule their model training and choose locations for the deployment of trained models.

-We recommend AI model developers and data center operators be more transparent.
-For example, what are the runtime (say, hourly) on-site WUE and off-site WUE?
-When and where are the AI models trained?
-What about the AI models trained and/or deployed in third-party colocation data centers or public clouds?
-Such information will be of great value to the research community and the general public.

-\subsection{``Follow the Sun'' or ``Unfollow the Sun''?}
+\subsection{``Follow the Sun'' or ``Unfollow the Sun''}

 To cut the carbon footprint, it is preferable to ``follow the sun'' when solar energy is more abundant.
-Nonetheless, to cut the water footprint, it is more appealing to ``unfollow the sun'' to avoid high-temperature hours of a day when (on-site) WUE is high.
-This conflict can also be reflected by Figure~\ref{fig:snap_carbon_onsite_water} and Figure~\ref{fig:snap_carbon_total_water} where we see that the carbon efficiency and WUE do not align very well with each other.
-Our figures (e.g., Figure~\ref{fig:avg_nevada_feb_apr}) in the appendix also demonstrate this point: carbon-efficient hours and water-efficient hours are different.
-Thus, to judiciously achieve a balance between ``follow the sun'' for carbon efficiency and ``unfollow the sun'' for water efficiency, we need to reconcile the water-carbon conflicts by using new and holistic approaches.
-In other words, only focusing on AI models' carbon footprint alone is far from enough to enable truly sustainable AI.
+Nonetheless, to cut the water footprint, it may be more appealing to ``unfollow the sun'' to avoid high-temperature hours of a day when WUE is high.
+This conflict can also be shown in Figure~\ref{fig:carbon_water_eGRID} and Figure~\ref{fig:snapshot_carbon_water}, where we see misalignment between the scope-2 water consumption intensity factor and carbon emission rate: minimizing one footprint might increase the other footprint.
+This observation further corroborates the previous finding that the environmental impacts of carbon and water footprints are not substitutable \cite{DoE_DataCenter_EnergyReport_US_2024,Shaolei_Water_SpatioTemporal_GLB_TCC_2018_7420641}.
+Therefore, to judiciously achieve a balance between ``follow the sun'' for carbon efficiency and ``unfollow the sun'' for water efficiency, we need to reconcile the potential water-carbon conflicts by using holistic approaches that are both carbon-efficient and water-wise.